-Bemidji State University (BSU) was founded in 1919 as a teacher training school.
-Bemidji State University’s campus in Bemidji, Minnesota, is home to more than 6,200 students.
-Bemidji State University is a member school of the system of Minnesota State Colleges and Universities.
-Bemidji State University offers the only indigenous sustainability program in the nation.
+BSU opened in 1919 as a teacher training school.
+The university’s campus in Bemidji, Minnesota, is home to more than 6,200 students.
+Additionally, it is a member school of the system of Minnesota State Colleges and Universities.
+Furthermore, Bemidji State offers the only indigenous sustainability program in the nation.

 Degree: BS Criminal Justice – Law Enforcement

-The University of Wisconsin-Whitewater was established as a state institution of higher learning to train teachers that was established in 1868.
-The university’s 375+ acre rural campus in Whitewater is home to more than 11,500 students.
+The University of Wisconsin-Whitewater started in 1868 as a state institution of higher learning to train teachers.
+The university’s 375-acre rural campus in Whitewater is home to more than 11,500 students.
 UW Whitewater has a unique tradition that one day the faculty does not show up, and the students are left to manage the school.
 It is known as Student’s Day.

 Degree: Law Enforcement Bachelor’s Degree Completion